Hopac/Hopac/Docs/Programming.md

-Recall in the Kismet sketch it was mentioned that simulations like games often have their own notion of time and that the wall-clock time provided by **Alt.timeOut** probably doesn't provide the desired semantics.
+Recall in the Kismet sketch it was mentioned that simulations like games often have their own notion of time and that the wall-clock time provided by **Timer.Global.timeOut** probably doesn't provide the desired semantics.
 A simple game might be designed to update the simulation of the game world 60 times per second to match with a 60Hz display devices.
-Rather than complicate all the calculations done in the simulation with a variable time step, such a simulation would be advanced in fixed length time steps or *ticks*.
-Simplifying things to a minimum, the main loop of a game would then look roughly like this:
+Rather than complicate all the calculations done in the simulation with a variable time step, such a simulation could be advanced in fixed length time steps or *ticks*.
+Simplifying things to a minimum, the main loop of a game could then look roughly like this:

 ```fsharp
 while !runGame do